lzrmihnea/lzrmihnea.github.io/_drafts/2017-06-16-36-craft-essays-chuck-palahniuk.md

 ---
 layout: post
-title: "\'36 craft essays\' - Chuck Palahniuk's writing hints "
+title: "\'36 craft essays\' - Chuck Palahniuk's writing hints [book notes]"
-date: 2017-05-29 00:17:59 +0200
+date: 2017-06-16 15:00:00 +0300
 categories: writing
 ---
 36 Writing Craft Essays by Chuck Palahniuk

-!e two most eﬀective ways – that I use – to establish authority are: Honesty and frankness.
-Or demonstrating knowledge.
-Heart versus Head

-In the %rst method (as demonstrated in the preceding essay) you risk revealing something that makes you look bad.
-You allow yourself to become the fool instead of the hero.
-And by doing so, you allow your reader to risk becoming involved, emotionally involved, in your story.
-In a way, your honesty proves to the reader that the story will not be about proving your glory.
-You admit your failures and weakness, and doing so lets your reader admit and accept their own.
-You prove a story – and life – doesn’t have to be about looking good

-!e second method for establishing authority is through knowledge: Prove to your reader that you’ve done your research. !at your narrator is the best, most-quali%ed person to tell this story. !is method won’t engage the reader emotionally, not like the Honesty method, but it can be impressive and compelling

-Among my favorite books, Jesus’ Son by Denis Johnson has moments of such brutal, un$attering honesty, that I will read it again and again.
-And feel shocked and touched each time

-Among my favorite books, Ill Nature by Joy Williams is %lled with such a burden of horrible data about the destruction of the natural world, that reading it is addictive

-Still – Heart or Head – both methods establish the writer or narrator’s authority. !ey engage the reader, and help prove the authenticity of the story

-this series of essays is not the perfect way to write %ction. !is is only what works for me.
+> This series of essays is not the perfect way to write Fiction.
+This is only what works for me.
 So, please, take or leave anything you read here.
 If it helps, use it.
 If not, thank you for considering my view.
-7

-For homework, pull a few books down oﬀ the shelf and look for examples of the Head or Heart scenes where the author is establishing authority. !ey tend to be early in a book, where the authority is most needed.
-And where establishing it won’t slow down the escalating plot.
-8
+>
+> Chuck Palahniuk

+## 1. Establishing authority: Head or Heart

+Establish a character to the reader by heart involves **being honest, telling a character's secret, an embarassing aspect of their past, something intimate, something that makes you look bad**.

+> By doing so, you allow your reader to risk becoming involved, emotionally involved, in your story.
+In a way, your honesty proves to the reader that the story will not be about proving your glory.

+Establish authority by knowledge, by head, involves **being frank, having the character explain something scientific or technical in great detail, proving themselves**.

+> Among my favorite books, Jesus’ Son by Denis Johnson has moments of such brutal, un$attering honesty, that I will read it again and again.
+And feel shocked and touched each time

+> Among my favorite books, Ill Nature by Joy Williams is %lled with such a burden of horrible data about the destruction of the natural world, that reading it is addictive

 write an anecdote that establishes authority using knowledge and data.
 You might have to do some research to establish a “body of knowledge.”
 One good method is to meet and casually interview someone about what they know best – typically, what they do for a living.
 You’ll notice that people always look wonderful – open and animated – when they speak with the authority of their profession

-!is second essay is about using a limited number of themes – perhaps the core of what I call Minimalism

-!e commercial was doing what a lawyer does in court.
-What good Minimalist writing should do.
-It presents a focussed case, a series of images or details that will prompt the viewer to a speci%c decision.
-In eﬀect: Skipper’s is a good place to eat.
-Or, Burbank, Washington is a spooky, spooky little town.
-Only my most-distant relatives still live there, but my grandpa did make the metal street signs. !e old people down the road from us, the Purcells, kept a little monkey they tied to a weeping willow tree in their yard.
-Summer afternoons, us kids would feed the 16
+## 2. Themes

+The theme refers to the background central element of a story, like a spooky house, a racing tournament or so on.

-!is might sound limiting, but once you begin to develop your theme you’ll %nd constant new ways to present it.
-One of my favorite methods has always been to go out to a party. !ere, I’ll drop the theme into conversation.
+> Once you begin to develop your theme you’ll find constant new ways to present it.
+One of my favorite methods has always been to go out to a party.
+There, I’ll drop the theme into conversation.
 Crowd seeding.
-I’ll tell a personal anecdote such as: !ose scary wells from childhood. !en, I can kick back and just listen as everyone gives their own – much better – version of my story. !is way, you have dozens of people $eshing out your theme.
+I’ll tell a personal anecdote such as: those scary wells from childhood. then, I can kick back and just listen as everyone gives their own – much better – version of my story. this way, you have dozens of people $eshing out your theme.
 Maybe hundreds.
-And you’ll %nd that theme becomes universal, expanding to touch everyone’s life
+And you’ll find that theme becomes universal, expanding to touch everyone’s life

+! th
+$
+% fi

-For homework, read Amy Hemple’s short story !e Harvest.
+> For homework, read Amy Hemple’s short story !e Harvest.
 It’s a beautiful list of details, all steering you along to heartbreak.
 If you can’t %nd that story, look for her story, In the Cemetery Where Al Jolson is Buried

+## 3. Evoking somatic responses from the reader

-It’s one thing to engage the reader mentally, to enroll his or her mind and make them think, imagine, consider something.
-It’s another thing to engage a reader’s heart, to make him or her feel some emotion.
-But if you can engage the reader on a physical level as well, then you’ve created a reality that can eclipse their actual reality
+> But if you can engage the reader on a physical level as well, then you’ve created a reality that can eclipse their actual reality

-!is third essay is to demonstrate physical sensation in a story

 Words like “searing pain” or “sharp, stabbing pain” or “throbbing headache” or “ecstatic orgasm” don’t evoke anything except some lame-ass paperback thriller book. !ose are the cliches of a cheating writer.
 Little abstract short-cuts that don’t make anything happen in the reader’s gut.
 No, you want the pain – or whatever physical sensation – to occur in the reader, not on the page.
 So un-pack the event, moment by moment, smell by smell